70th anniversary of the D-Day landings and the role of the Met Office

 Now Met Office meteorologists use one of the most powerful supercomputers in the world, which can do more than 1000 trillion calculations a second, to help produce forecasts.
 Our understanding of the atmosphere has improved and faster, more complex forecasts can now be made using hundreds of thousands of weather observations from space, land, sea and air.

-The Met Office's Mobile Met Unit (MMU) is a sponsored RAF reserve unit made up of Met Office volunteers who have undergone military as well as meteorological training.
+The Met Office's Supporting operations and exercises (MMU) is a sponsored RAF reserve unit made up of Met Office volunteers who have undergone military as well as meteorological training.
 They give advice on the potential impact of weather on armed operations, helping the Armed Forces understand the impact of weather on military activities and helping keep troops safe.

 Simon King has been a Met Office meteorologist for eight years and is also an Officer in the Royal Air Force Reserve having completed tours in Iraq and Afghanistan.